yearofmoo/Fx.CSS3/README.md

 ## Supported Browsers

-The following browsers support CSS3 transitions (and thus Fx.CSS3):
+The following browsers support CSS3 transitions:
 - IE10+
 - Firefox 4+
 - Google Chrome 4+
 - Safari 3+
 - Opera 10.5+

-All other browsers will just use the standard Fx.Tween and Fx.Morph libraries provided by MooTools
+All other browsers will just use the standard Fx.Tween and Fx.Morph libraries provided by MooTools.

 ## Requirements